-- Principal Info Booklet – I’ve had 3 different principals during my years as a school librarian.
+- New Principal Information Booklet – I’ve had 3 different principals during my years as a school librarian.
 When a new principal arrives, I give them a folder of documents explaining the library budget funds I’m responsible for, the library and school services I provide—Instruction and Curriculum, Communication, Materials Management, and Special Projects—and end with a page of personal information I want a principal to know.
 My new principals have found it very beneficial.

 You can download this document from my FREE Librarian Resources page.